Skip to main content

 Important notes:

-3. If you are applying to be part of the Weekly Shef Service in New York & Bay Area, you will follow a separate process that will be emailed/texted to you.
+3. If you are applying to be part of the Weekly Shef Service in the Bay Area, New York, Chicago, Seattle, Austin, Boston, Washington DC, and Los Angeles, you will follow a separate process that will be emailed/texted to you.

 Application checklist for becoming a shef

-Congratulations on starting your onboarding process!
 Here are the steps you will want to take to complete your Shef Application:

 1. Select your delivery option.
 Depending on your location, you will either select a Shef drop-off location, or input your information for door-to-door delivery or customer pickup.
 These options are not available in all locations.
 You will see the options that are available for you in the 'My Profile' page of your Shef Dashboard.